-Good writing is clear.
-Talented writing is energetic.
+Whereas good writing is clear, talented writing is energetic.
 Good writing avoids errors.
 Talented writing makes things happen in the reader’s mind — vividly, forcefully — that good writing, which stops with clarity and logic, doesn’t.

-And the third approach is by using aspiration to get the audience to project their hopes and desires or ego onto the product or service being sold.
-Of course this method can also work in reverse – using fear or threat to warn the viewer of what could potentially go wrong if they make an incorrect decision.
-Either way, this is about getting the viewer to project their hopes and fears and then tying it up with the product in a relevant way.
+Using Projection: Based on the human ego, this technique allows the audience to transfer or extend their hopes and desires onto the product or service being sold.
+This arc can also work in reverse, using fear or threat to warn the viewer of the potential dangers of making an incorrect decision.
+Either way, it’s about understanding the hopes and fears of the audience and then tying this up with the product in a relevant way.

-Here are some examples that may make my points clearer.
+Here are some examples to make things clearer.

-IKEA are experts in simple, lighthearted ads that effortlessly communicate its proposition in a witty and insightfully creative way.
-The ad below is an example of instinctive / insightful communication build on a modern cultural truth about the way we live in a digital world.
+IKEA are experts in simple, lighthearted ads that effortlessly communicate its proposition in witty and insightfully creative ways.
+The ad below is an example of instinctive / insightful communication built on a modern cultural truth about the way we live in a digital world.

-On the other hand, this campaign for Georgetown Optician is a beautiful, imaginative story that tells the fictional story of a family obsessed with eyewear, that effectively communicates the point that Georgetown opticians are experts in glasses.
+On the other hand, this campaign for Georgetown Optician is an imaginative story that tells the fictional story of a family obsessed with eyewear.
+It effectively communicates the point that Georgetown opticians are experts in glasses.

-And finally, this campaign for NIKE, which tends to uses dreams to get people to aspire to the person they could become if they associate with NIKE.
+This campaign for NIKE, taps into peoples hopes and aspirations by empowering the audience to dream about the person they could become if they associate with NIKE.

 In this ad for Apple Watch, the product does all the talking